Matrix Algebras with a Certain Compression Property II: Main Result and Applications

 Throughout this exposition we have devoted our attention almost exclusively to unital subalgebras of $\mm_n$.
 Of course, it is reasonable to ask which non-unital algebras admit the projection or idempotent compression properties.
 In particular, it would be interesting to know whether or not the equivalence of these notions proven above in the unital case extends to non-unital algebras as well.

-By \cite[Proposition 2.0.4]{CMR1}, if a subalgebra $\mc{A}$ of $\mm_n$ admits the projection (resp. idempotent) compression property, then so too does its unitization.
+By \cite[Proposition 2.0.6]{CMR1}, if a subalgebra $\mc{A}$ of $\mm_n$ admits the projection (resp. idempotent) compression property, then so too does its unitization.
 As a result, Theorem~\ref{main result} offers considerable insight into the non-unital projection (resp. idempotent) compressible algebras that exist in $\mm_n$.
 Specifically, this result indicates that if $\mc{A}$ is a projection compressible subalgebra of $\mm_n$, then $\widetilde{A}=\mc{A}+\cc I$ is the unitization of an $\mc{LR}$-algebra, or is transpose similar to one of the unital algebras from Example~\ref{exmp:families of compressible algebras}.
-Using this information, one can quickly obtain an analogue of Corollary~\ref{algebra generated by T and I is compressible} in the non-unital setting.
+Using this information, one can quickly obtain a non-unital analogue of Corollary~\ref{algebra generated by T and I is compressible}.

 \begin{cor}